 The Interpreter's primary responsibility is to provide high quality, visual communication for students in a post-secondary setting.
-The individual will interpret classroom lectures, classroom related activities, campus events, or other assignments as directed by the Manager, Disability Services.
+The individual will interpret classroom lectures, classroom related activities, campus events, or other assignments as directed by the Manager, Accessibility Services.
 Adequate preparation, attention to student relations and ongoing professional development are critical to the position.
 Assignments vary according to the type of communication system needed, the technical or unique nature of the subject matter vocabulary, lecture/class structure and content, the rate of the speakers delivery, the need for the student to participate in the instructional setting, and the number of deaf or hard of hearing students being served simultaneously.

 Education & Experience: